zhanserikabdu/stage0-module4-conditions-task2/readme.md

 #### 2. Coin flip.
-Implement the program which will consume 1 number in method arguments and if the number is less than 500 print "Eagle" otherwise "Tail(range of numbers is [1-1000] no checks for that required):
+Implement the program which will consume 1 number in method arguments and if the number is less than 500 print "Eagle" otherwise "Tail" (range of numbers is [1-1000], no checks for that required):

     public class CoinFlip {